naomigiancola/holocaustshiny/README.md

-# holocaustshiny

-This is the GitHub respoitory for the website to visualize Holocaust data.
+# Welcome to the code that create the Holocaust Shiny App

-The website can be reached vis this link: https://naomigiancola01.shinyapps.io/holocaustshinyapp/
+## The website can be reached by going to this URl: https://naomigiancola01.shinyapps.io/holocaustshinyapp/

+In this repository you will find the holocaustshiny folder.

+It contains a data folder in the main folder and the code for the shiny app in app.R.
+You will also find the folder: rsconnect/shinyapps.io/naomigiancola01.
+This is the code that publishes the website.